 Your next best step: Choose Office 365 backup tool!See our comparison table

-1. Start with the Microsoft Office 365 Admin Center.
+2. Start with the Microsoft Office 365 Admin Center

-Signing in with your Office 365 Admin account allows you to access the Admin’s dashboard.
-This is the home for all admin’s tools you will need.
+Signing in with your Office 365 admin portal allows you to access the Microsoft 365 Admin Center.
+This is the home for all admin tools you will need.
 Understanding the Admin Center and its structure will help you to identify and fix various issues as soon as possible.

 - Azure multi-factor authentication,